NikitaRana/Evitren/README.md

 # Evitren
-This repository contains my notes, resources and solutions and projects on various programming languages.
+This repository contains my notes, resources, solutions and projects on various programming languages.